Get the Best WordPress Backup

 FTP force show hidden files

-After you delete the temporary maintenance file, your site will no longer be in maintenance mode!
+After you delete the temporary maintenance file, your site will no longer be stuck in maintenance mode!

 13. This Has Been Disabled Error